hwang9u/emocatcher/README.md

 ## Outro
 * With EmoCatcher, I achieved a test accuracy of 87.15% on a hold-out dataset and mean test accuracy of 84.17% under 5-fold CV.
 * I have personally tested this on the CPU.
-According to the PyTorch documentation, it is not guaranteed that results will be reproducible across different devices. ***Since I haven't conducted many experiments yet, I think more experiments should be carried out to find consistent parameters to increase reproducibility of the above results.***
+According to the PyTorch documentation, it is not guaranteed that output will be reproducible across different devices. ***Since I haven't conducted many experiments yet, I think more experiments should be carried out to find consistent parameters to increase reproducibility of the above output.***
 * There was overfitting of the train data, which was probably due to small dataset size.
 (Insufficient data size may have made performance estimates noisy.)
  Given the circumstances, it was a good enough performance.
 * When I listened and guessed it, my accuracy was about 60%.😅 I think it was difficult to detect emotional characteristics contained in the speech due to cultural differences.
 (I'm Korean.)